mosharaf/eecs489/Assignments/Assignment-2/README.md

 `miProxy` should accept multiple concurrent connections from clients (Firefox web browsers) using `select()` and be able to handle the required HTTP 1.1 requests for this assignment (e.g., HTTP `GET`).

 The picture above shows `miProxy` connected to multiple web servers, which would be the case if `miProxy` issued a DNS request for each new client connection received (e.g each new connection from an instance of Firefox).
-This is one approach for utilizing the DNS `nameserver` you will write in part 2.
+This is one approach for utilizing the DNS `nameserver` you will write in Part 2.
 Another approach would be to issue a DNS request **once** when `miProxy` starts up, and direct all client requests to one web server for the entire runtime of `miProxy`.
 Either approach is acceptable for grading purposes, but the former is preferred because it provides more efficient load balancing, and it is closer to the behavior of an actual load balancing proxy.

 We will cover the basic usage of `select()` in the discussion.